-- 2. A slow sand filter must be operated at a rate of filtration not to exceed 0.1 gallons per minute per square foot.
-The filter bed must not be dewatered except for cleaning and maintenance. - 3.
-A diatomaceous earth filter must be operated at a rate not to exceed 1 gallon per minute per square foot. - 4.
-During normal operating conditions, any filter removed from service must be backwashed upon start-up. - 5.
-Any membrane filtration unit must be subjected to a direct integrity test upon start-up. - 6.
-Rates of filtration must be increased gradually when placing filters back into service after backwashing or any other interruption in the operation of the filter. - [6.]
-7. In a plant using conventional and direct filtration, the turbidity of filtered water from any individual filter after backwashing or any other interruption must be less than 0.5 units of nephelometric turbidity after 4 hours of the initial operation of the filter. [, and the individual turbidity of the filter effluent must be less than or equal to 1 unit of nephelometric turbidity in at least 90 percent of interruption events during any consecutive 12-month period.]
+2. A slow sand filter must be operated at a rate of filtration not to exceed 0.1 gallons per minute per square foot.
+The filter bed must not be dewatered except for cleaning and maintenance.

+3. A diatomaceous earth filter must be operated at a rate not to exceed 1 gallon per minute per square foot.

+4. During normal operating conditions, any filter removed from service must be backwashed upon start-up.

+5. Any membrane filtration unit must be subjected to a direct integrity test upon startup.

+6. Rates of filtration must be increased gradually when placing filters back into service after backwashing or any other interruption in the operation of the filter.

+[6.]
+7. In a plant using conventional and direct filtration, the turbidity of filtered water from any individual filter after backwashing or any other interruption must be less than 0.5 units of nephelometric turbidity after 4 hours of the initial operation of the filter . [, and the individual turbidity of the filter effluent must be less than or equal to 1 unit of nephelometric turbidity in at least 90 percent of interruption events during any consecutive 12 month period.]
 The level of turbidity must never exceed [2 units] 1 unit of nephelometric turbidity before placing the filter back into operation.
-[Compliance with this requirement will be determined by using data from the previous 12 months.] - [7.]
+[Compliance with this requirement will be determined by using data from the previous 12 months.

+7.]
 8. A pressure filter must be inspected physically and evaluated annually for occurrences such as media condition, formation of balls of mud and short circuiting.
 A written record of the inspection must be maintained at the treatment plant.

-- [8.]
+[8.]
 9. Coagulation and flocculation unit processes must be in use at all times when a plant using conventional and direct filtration is in operation.
-The effectiveness and optimization of these processes must be demonstrated by jar testing, pilot filter column testing or other means acceptable to the Division or the appropriate district board of health. - [9.]
-10. The level of turbidity of filtered water from each filter unit must be monitored with a continuous turbidity meter and [recorder] recorded at a minimum of every 15 minutes, [or with] by a sampling program approved by the Division or the appropriate district board of health.
-If this monitoring indicates that any filter unit is not performing as required by [subsection] [6,] [7] 40 C.F.R. §§ 141.175(b)(4) or 141.563(c), as adopted by reference in NAC 445A.4525, the filter must be [taken out of service and] inspected to determine the cause of its inadequate performance by implementing a composite correction program.
-The Division or the appropriate district board of health may require that the filter be taken out of service.

-[The filter unit must not be returned to service until its deficiencies have been corrected and tests have been made to ensure that the filter unit meets these requirements.]
+The effectiveness and optimization of these processes must be demonstrated by jar testing, pilot filter column testing or other means acceptable to the Division or the appropriate district board of health.

+[9.]
+10. The level of turbidity of filtered water from each filter unit must be monitored with a continuous turbidity meter and [recorder, or with] recorded at a minimum of every 15 minutes by a sampling program approved by the Division [-] or the appropriate district board of health.
+If this monitoring indicates that any filter unit is not performing as required by [subsection 6,] 40 C.F.R. § 141.175(b)(4) or 141.563(c), as adopted by reference in NAC 445A.4525, the filter must be [taken out of service and] inspected to determine the cause of its inadequate performance [.
+The filter unit must not be returned to service until its deficiencies have been corrected and tests have been made to ensure that the filter unit meets these requirements.